Terpz710/KDR-PE/README.md

 * KDR system
 * Topkill system
 * See other players KDRS
+* Killstreak tracker
+* See other players killstreak
 * Scorehud support
 * CREATE A TOP KILL LEADERBOARD(Floating Text).